-The WDNR continues to monitor, update and implement revisions to Wisconsin's SIP as emission limits and/or other control measures in order to meet federal and state ambient air quality standards including the 2008 Pb NAAQS.
+The Wisconsin Department of Natural Resources (WDNR) continues to monitor, update, and implement revisions to Wisconsin's SIP as emission limits and/or other control measures are needed in order to meet National Ambient Air Quality Standards (NAAQS), including the 2008 O3 NAAQS, 2010 NO2 NAAQS, and 2010 SO2 NAAQS.
 Authority for this effort is established under ss.
 285.11 through 285.19, Wis.
 Stats.
-Authorities related to specific pollutants, including the establishment of ambient air quality standards and increments, identification of nonattainment areas, air resource allocations and various performance and emissions standards, are contained in ss.
+Authorities related to specific pollutants, including the establishment of ambient air quality standards and increments, identification of nonattainment areas, air resource allocations, and various performance and emissions standards, are contained in ss.
 285.21 through 285.29, Wis.
 Stats.

-- 2. Section 110(a)(2)(B): Ambient air quality monitoring/data system - "Each such plan shall [...] provide for establishment and operation of appropriate devices, methods, systems, and procedures necessary to - (i) monitor, compile, and analyze data on ambient air quality, and - (ii) upon request, make such data available to the Administrator."
+2. Section 110(a)(2)(B): Ambient air quality monitoring/data system "Each such plan shall [...] provide for establishment and operation of appropriate devices, methods, systems, and procedures necessary to

+(i) monitor, compile, and analyze data on ambient air quality, and

+(ii) upon request, make such data available to the Administrator."